Research and Training Programs

 Vanderbilt-Mozambique Biomedical Informatics (VM-BMI)

-In collaboration, the Universidade Eduardo Mondlane (UEM) in Mozambique and the Vanderbilt Institute for Global Health (VIGH) have partnered to will establish the Vanderbilt-Mozambique Biomedical Informatics (VM-BMI) training and research program, the first of its kind in Portuguese-speaking (Lusophone) African countries, with a specific focus on HIV.
+In collaboration, the Universidade Eduardo Mondlane (UEM) in Mozambique and the Vanderbilt Institute for Global Health (VIGH) have partnered to establish the Vanderbilt-Mozambique Biomedical Informatics (VM-BMI) training and research program, the first of its kind in Portuguese-speaking (Lusophone) African countries, with a specific focus on HIV.
 BMI uses computational and information sciences approaches primarily in biology and human health.
+VM-BMI will have several components.

 Vanderbilt-Nigeria Building Research Capacity in HIV/Non-communicable Diseases (V-BRCH)